neba1234567/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-a readme for a folder to learn and practice javascript
+a eadme for the first js project (warm up)